 Conversations with Hickock, Jetronics, and Lavoie ate up months and by 1960 the company had exhausted any hope of a settlement with its competitors.
 In January 1961 Tektronix retained the firm of Watson, Cole, Grindle and Watson to pursue the case against the government.
 Suit was filed the following month where Tektronix alleged that the government had given other firms contracts whose specifications were for the manufacture of Tektronix Type 535 and 545 oscilloscopes.
 The instruments contained circuits invented by Dick Ropiequet, Bill Polits, and John Kobbe including the sweep generator, resistance-wire tube, and the distributed-amplifier termination and unblanking circuit.

 This February 28, 1961 Tektronix Newsletter announces filing suit against the US Government.

 Between filing suit in February 1961 and the opening of the actual trial in February of 1965, years of legal maneuvers consumed a small fortune in legal fees.
 Adding to the complexity of the case was a countersuit, brought by Lavoie against Tektronix seeking to win the right to produce Tektronix Type 545A oscilloscope which proved unsuccessful.

-We have both a Tektronix Type 545 and Jetronic MX-2330A/G Oscilloscope on exhibit at the museum.
-Note the two scopes have different plug-ins but are otherwise identical.
+We have both a Tektronix Type 545 and Jetronic MX-2330A/G Oscilloscope with a Hickok 1B23 plug-in on exhibit at the museum.
+Note the scopes have different plug-ins but are otherwise identical.